cllckn/information-and-communication-technologies/module6/README.md

 # ---------------------------
 # netcat (nc / ncat) — socket testing, file transfer, raw requests
 # ---------------------------
-# Netcat (nc) is a lightweight networking utility used to read and write data over TCP and UDP connections.
+# Netcat (nc) is a lightweight networking tool used to establish basic TCP/UDP client or server connections
+# for testing network communication.

 # * Establishes client or server connections
 # * Useful for testing ports and services
 # * Transfers files and data streams